meteor/meteor/content/data-loading.md

 The way this package works is to first establish a cursor on one collection, and then explicitly set up a second level of cursors on a second collection with the results of the first cursor.

-XXX: this example isn't actually in the app yet: https://github.com/meteor/todos/issues/48

 ```js
 Meteor.publishComposite('list/todos', function(listId) {
   check(listId, String);